 EDIT > PREFERENCES > FILES > Enable Autosave [ ] (click checkbox)

 Note that before auto-save can work properly you HAVE to save your file manually at least once (i.e give it a name and specify a location to be saved on your computer).
-However, if you have the auto-save option enabled, and you have not saved your file at least once, once auto-save activates you’ll be prompted to save your file for the first time.
+If you have the auto-save option enabled, and you have not saved your file at least once, once auto-save activates you’ll be prompted to save your file for the first time.

 I can’t seem to import videos, what’s up?